-We are pleased to have had Ken Coates as a keynote speaker at our 2018 Symposium and AGM, and are featuring a two-part series exploring some of the complex issues and ideas facing our communities.
+We are pleased to be featuring a two-part series exploring some of the complex issues and ideas facing our communities.

 Guest Article by Ken Coates